-If the program has level meters, the loudest part should fill all the green bit.
+If the program has level meters, make sure the peaks are at or slightly below -3dB.
+On programs that don’t show dB, the loudest part should fill all the green bit.
 It can go into the orange sometimes, but it should never go into the red.

 4. Avoid echo.

-If you can’t move rooms, use a lavalier (tieclip) microphone.
+If you have to record in an unsuitable room, use a lavalier (tieclip) microphone.

 5. Cut out background sound.

 Be quiet and listen for twenty seconds before you start recording.
 Are there any distracting sounds that will spoil your take?
 Can you cut them out (e.g. turning an appliance or light off?)